lettuce-link/Lettuce/Readme.md

 ```

 This will locally start the database, Lemmy, the Lettuce frontend, and everything else needed for Lettuce to work.
 Open up http://localhost and the website should be there!

+If you'd like to contribute, please see [Contributing.md](./Contributing.md)